WebAssembly/spec/md-proto/WebAssembly.md

 A *table element initializer* consists of:
- - an index-space selector, which conceptually identifies an index space and for which currently the only valid value is "the Function Index Space".
+ - an index-space selector, which conceptually identifies an index space and for which the only valid value is "the Function Index Space".
  - an index into the selected space.

 **Validation:**